elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Once we normalize to RPKM values, the story changes substantially.
 Now it looks like gene A is actually expressed at a higher level than gene B.
 This is because RPKM includes normalization for gene length, so we can now directly compare between genes of dramatically different lengths.

+## Taking stock

+So far we have, imported data using Pandas, gotten to know the key NumPy data type: the ndarray, and used the power of broadcasting to make our calculations more elegant.
+We have used these skills to import, munge and transform our gene expression data set.
+Yay!

+In Chapter 2 we will continue working with the same data set, implementing a more sophisticated normalization technique, and then using clustering to make some predictions about mortality in skin cancer patients.